RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/ide.md

 ## Project configuration

 VS code project configuration must be placed in a `.vscode` folder, in `rs-frontend` project folder.
-The steps below aims at setting a convenient IDE configuration to work in REGARDS.
+The steps below aim at setting a convenient IDE configuration to work in REGARDS.
 You must paste each file content to enable the corresponding functionalities.

 * `rs-frontend/.vscode/launch.json` file, describes browsers runnable and debugger (can be launched with F5 shortcut)
 ```json